-near a rail transit station and "meets the standards and guidelines in the Downtown Design Guide."
-A project that qualifies as a Transit Area Mixed Use Project gains a benefit under the TFAR Ordinance because the Floor Area Ratio is calculated based on the "buildable area" instead of the "lot area."
+There are aspects of the Planning Commission's approvals that result in unfair windfalls for the Applicant.
+First, it is unclear whether the allowable Floor Area Ratio (FAR) for the proposed Project was calculated as a "Transit Area Mixed Use Project" or not.38 A Transit Area Mixed Use Project is defined as a mixed-use project in the Central City area that is located near a rail transit station and "meets the standards and guidelines in the Downtown Design Guide."39 A project that qualifies as a Transit Area Mixed Use Project gains a benefit under the TFAR ordinance because the existing allowable Floor Area Ratio is calculated based on the "buildable area" instead of the "lot area."
 The buildable area is larger than the lot area because it includes the land from the property line to the center line of surrounding public right of ways.
-As a result, a project utilizing "buildable area" is allowed to include more square footage.
+As a result, a project utilizing "buildable area" is not required to purchase as many transferrable floor area rights from another site.